Thookudurai

-Thookudurai is a 2024 Tamil-language comedy drama film directed by Dennis Manjunath.
+Thookudurai is a 2024 Tamil-language comedy drama film written and directed by Dennis Manjunath.
 The film stars Yogi Babu, Ineya and Mahesh in the lead roles.
 The film was produced by Aravind Vellaipandian, Anburasu Ganesan and co-produced by Vinothkumar Thangaraju under the banner of Open Gate Pictures.

 Production

 The first look of the film was released on 20 November 2023 and later the teaser was released.

 Soundtrack

 The soundtrack was composed by K. S. Manoj.